fbeyzaburkay/CS210Project/README.md

 ## Acknowledgements

 - Special thanks to [Spotipy](https://spotipy.readthedocs.io/) for providing a Python library to access the Spotify Web API.
-- The dataset used in this project was self-extracted using Spotipy, a Python library for the Spotify Web API.
+- The dataset used in this project was self-extracted using Spotipy.

 ## License